CaffeinatedPanda15/DigitalPortfolio/README.md

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+The Personality Assessment involded matching personalities with the career option they would thrive within.
+The module also holds infiormation related toi the types of personalities and the various tupes of work they are best suited to within a corporation.

+I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

+By completing this module i gained a new understanding of how different personalities thrive with different kinds of work.
+I have also discovered the tuype of personality I am and can move forward with the knowledge of what kind of work i prefer.

 ### Create a CV